Fall 2020 is poised to keep everyone busy.

 The last standing domino, PokerStars founder Isai Scheinberg, was fined $30,000 and sentenced to time served for his crimes relating to illegal gambling.
 Scheinberg and his son sold PokerStars in 2014 for $4.9 billion.

 The last of 11 defendants from the 2011 shutdown, Scheinberg surrendered to authorities last year and pleaded guilty to one count of operating an illegal gambling business, which carried a prison sentence of 12 to 18 months.
-Yet the government recommended a lesser sentence.
+The government recommended a lesser sentence.

 Defendants are judged based on laws that were in place at the time of their crimes.
 That said, the prosecution noted that PokerStars taking on the $304 million of Full Tilt Poker’s liability to players played a role.

-Such a ruling ends a nine-year saga that began with a 2011 indictment that brought charges against Scheinberg and 10 others and that led to immediate trials or fled authorities.
+Such a ruling ends a nine-year saga that began with a 2011 indictment that brought charges against Scheinberg and 10 others and that led to immediate trials for some and others fleeing authorities.

 Michigan online gambling continues to move forward